This is a test.

 The Vacuum Is Your Friend

-We recommend vacuuming daily, especially during shedding season.
+We recommend vacuuming daily, especially during the shedding season for pets, to manage the increased hair and dander in your home effectively.
 You don’t have to do your entire place every day.
 Spot clean high-traffic areas and places where your furry friend likes to hang out.
 Do more thorough cleanings about every week or so.

 Air Filters